geek-ai/MAgent/doc/get_started.md

 ## Agents
 Agents are controlled by groups.
 Agents in a group share the same general attributes and control method.
-The attributes of an agent can be width, height, speed, hp, etc. An AgentType is registered as follows.
+The attributes of an agent can be width, height, speed, hp, etc. An AgentType can be registered as follows.
 ```python
 predator = register_agent_type(
     "predator",